 On April 24, 2024, our board of directors approved a share repurchase program with authorization to purchase up to \$100 million of our Class A common stock through March 31, 2025.
 The share repurchase program does not require the Company to acquire any dollar amount or number of shares of common stock and may be modified, suspended, or discontinued at any time.
 The timing, manner, price and amount of any repurchases will be determined at the discretion of management in accordance with applicable securities laws and other restrictions.
 Class A common stock acquired under the program will be retired upon repurchase.
-Additionally, for every repurchased share of Class A common stock, the Company will direct GF to repurchase, at the price paid to repurchase such share, and cancel an LLC unit of GF held by the Company.
+Additionally, for every repurchased share of

+Class A common stock, the Company will direct GF to repurchase, at the price paid to repurchase such share, and cancel an LLC unit of GF held by the Company.

-During the three months ended June 30, 2024, the Company repurchased and retired 1,045 thousand shares of Class A common stock at an average price of \$60.46, for an aggregate \$63.6 million.
+During the three and nine months ended June 30, 2024 September 30, 2024, the Company company repurchased and retired 0 and 1,045 thousand shares of Class A common stock at an average price of \$60.46, for an aggregate \$63.6 million of \$0 and \$63.5 million.
+During the three months ended September 30, 2024, the Company reduced our estimated excise tax liability by \$0.1 million.
 All repurchases were made in open-market transactions and recorded at their aggregate transaction cost inclusive of commissions and excise taxes.
-As of June 30, 2024, the Company had remaining authorization under the share repurchase program to purchase up to approximately \$36.8 million of the Company's Class A common stock.
+As of June 30, 2024 September 30, 2024, the Company had remaining authorization under the share repurchase program to purchase up to approximately \$36.8 million of the Company's Class A common stock.